Curious Don

 Adrenaline tickled my knees; the power felt disproportionate to the wave’s one-metre height, as though the whole ocean were breathing through a single exhale.

-Surfing the Chocolate Wave
+10 Surfing the Chocolate River Wave

-By 12:15 p.m. the wave was right in front of us.
+By 12:15 pm the wave was right in front of us.
 The surfers sprang from prone to crouch, noses pointing upriver.
 It scooped them up like toys, embedding their boards in its muddy shoulder.
-Cheers erupted from the boardwalk as they glided past—mini‑Mavericks riders in wetsuits splattered with silt instead of salt.
+Cheers erupted from the boardwalk as they glided past – mini‑Mavericks riders in wetsuits splattered with silt instead of salt.

-Surfers ride the frothing Moncton tidal bore on the Petitcodiac River, passing Chateau Moncton under a hot August noon sun.
+Surfers ride the frothing Moncton tidal bore on the Petitcodiac River, known locally as the Chocolate River, passing Château Moncton under a hot August noon sun.

-Surfers ride the Moncton tidal bore’s chocolate wave past Chateau Moncton on a hot August afternoon, as the Petitcodiac River transforms under the power of the Fundy tide.
+Surfers ride the Moncton tidal bore’s chocolate wave past Château Moncton on a hot August afternoon, as the Petitcodiac River transforms under the power of the Fundy tide.

 One paddler managed a shaky cutback before the river battered him off his deck; another rode the wave nearly two kilometres (1.2 miles), the bore’s momentum outlasting my sightline.
 According to local outfitters, an experienced paddler can surf a Fundy bore for upwards of 25 minutes on spring tides.

-The Science Beneath the Spectacle
+11 The Science Beneath the Spectacle

 Standing above the churn, I tried to imagine the invisible physics unfolding beneath that opaque skin.
-Each bore begins as a slight bulge—a tidal wave rushing into narrowing territory.
+Each bore begins as a slight bulge – a tidal wave rushing into narrowing territory.
 Friction with the riverbed slows the lower layer, steepening the front until it finally overturns into a rolling breaker.

 The process is called hydraulic-jump transformation, the same principle engineers harness in spillways to dissipate dam outflows.
 Yet unlike a stationary dam jump, a bore marches forward, an orphan wave carrying its own steep beach.
-In cross-section, flow becomes supercritical (faster than the speed of shallow-water gravity waves) ahead of the crest and subcritical behind it—a natural shockwave every paddler can literally ride.
+In cross-section, flow becomes supercritical (faster than the speed of shallow-water gravity waves) ahead of the crest and subcritical behind it – a natural shockwave every paddler can literally ride.

 The Bay of Fundy doesn’t express its power in Moncton alone.
 Just a hundred kilometres southwest, those same tides reverse the flow of the Saint John River in a frothing display known as the Reversing Falls.
-Farther down the coast, Fundy’s currents collide in Passamaquoddy Bay to create the swirling Old Sow Whirlpool—North America’s largest tidal vortex.
+Farther down the coast, Fundy’s currents collide in Passamaquoddy Bay to create the swirling Old Sow Whirlpool – North America’s largest tidal vortex.

-A River Reborn After Half a Century
+12 A River Reborn After Half a Century

 If I’d made this pilgrimage ten years earlier, the spectacle would have been a disappointment.
 In 1968 a concrete causeway straddled the Petitcodiac, choking the estuary and reducing the once-majestic bore to a ripple measured in inches.

-Concrete causeway spanning the Petitcodiac River, which disrupted natural tidal flow and severely impacted the tidal bore and river ecology.
+Concrete causeway spanning the Petitcodiac River, which disrupted natural tidal flow and severely impacted the Moncton tidal bore and river ecology.

-A concrete causeway once choked the Petitcodiac River, diminishing the tidal bore and damaging the river’s ecosystem.
+A concrete causeway once choked the Petitcodiac River, diminishing the Moncton tidal bore and damaging the river’s ecosystem.

 Photo Credit: Petitcodiac Riverkeepers

 Environmental groups fought for decades to reopen the gates, and in 2010 they finally swung ajar.
 Eleven years later the causeway was demolished and replaced with a bridge, allowing the river to reconnect with Fundy’s pulse.
-Engineers monitoring the channel noted the bore growing “closer to its pre-1968 levels”—already exceeding early predictions by the first full year of free flow.
+Engineers monitoring the channel noted the bore growing “closer to its pre-1968 levels” – already exceeding early predictions by the first full year of free flow.

-Ecology Riding the Wave
+13 Ecology Riding the Wave

 Restoring the bore did more than entertain tourists; it rebooted an estuarine ecosystem.
 As the riverbed scoured clean, tens of thousands of gaspereau and other anadromous fish returned to spawning grounds upstream.
 Mudflats once starved of oxygen now host invertebrates that fuel migrating shorebirds.
 Even sediment-loving salt-marsh grasses are recolonizing the banks at a rate scientists hadn’t predicted until the late 2020s.

-In a poetic twist, the bore is both a barometer and a catalyst of river health—the bigger the wave, the stronger the estuary, and vice versa.
+In a poetic twist, the bore is both a barometer and a catalyst of river health – the bigger the wave, the stronger the estuary, and vice versa.

 Here are some practical tips I picked up during my visit to the Moncton tidal bore to help you make the most of your experience, from timing your arrival to staying safe along the riverside.